LukeMcGurdy/sass-solar-system/README.md

-# sass-solar-system
+# scss-solar-system

-A solar system built with Sass and HTML
+A rotating solar system built with Scss and HTML.
+Please note that this is very much a work in progress.
+The plan is to add rotations for individual planets, their weather systems (this will be really basic) and a dark side to each planet.

+Demo to follow.